-The First Ten Feedback for Shot Down: The true story of pilot Howard Snyder and the crew of the B-17 Susan Ruth
+The First Ten Focus Group Feedback for Shot Down: The true story of pilot Howard Snyder and the crew of the B-17 Susan Ruth

-Because Shot Down was Book of the Day, some of our most trusted reviewers have carefully looked over the cover, the description, and other aspects of this book.
-The reviewers even read at least the first 10 pages of the book.
-They have each written a short review explaining why they plan to read the whole book or not based on the sample they read and other aspects of the book.
-Their feedback is displayed below.
-We call this awesome feature The First Ten.
+Because Shot Down was Book of the Day, some of our most trusted members have carefully looked over the cover, the description, and other aspects of this book as a part of purchase-intent focus group.
+We then asked each participant in the focus group if they planned to buy and read the book, and why they planned to buy and read the book or not.
+Their answer to that question and reasons are displayed below.
+We call this awesome feature The First Ten Focus Group.

 IMPORTANT: Any score over 10% is considered very good.
 And any score above 0% is acceptable.
 This is because we only poll about 20 or so readers, and all readers have to say "no" to almost all books.
 Over a million books are published each year.
 Even a very active reader cannot come close to even reading 1% of books out there.

 This is also why publishing books is such a tough industry.

 I actually have read the book a while ago and loved it!
 I wouldn't have read the book if it wasn't the BOTM, as it is not a genre I like.
 I am glad I read the book as I learned a lot from it.
 The cover is great, but the blurb isn't very alluring.
 The OBC review had me hooked, though.
 The book started a bit slow, but eventually gathered momentum.
 It was an impressive read and the author managed to capture the feel of the time period perfectly.
 The book was well edited, but the writing felt stilted at times.
 My favorites parts were the letters and journal entries which added a personal touch to the account.
 I got the book and highly recommend it.

 First Ten review added on December 9, 2017, at 7:46 am by gali.